Date(s) - October 26, 2017 - October 27, 2017

 WORKSHOP FULL — SIGN UP ON THE WAITING LIST AT THE NVAL CARTER HOUSE GALLERY or Call the Gallery at 243-1023 to request your name be added to the waiting list.

 $150 for members, $185 for non-members — Refundable to October 1 — Individual Memberships are $35/year.
 Click Here to join NVAL.

 Signup & Pay Below or at the NVAL Carter House Gallery.
-Class limit is 20 students.
+Workshop is limited to 25 students.
 A waiting list will be kept.
-Call the NVAL Carter House Gallery (11am-4pm) at 243-1023 to be added to the waiting list.

 One Hour Lunch Break, best to bring a sack lunch.
 Snacks will be provided by NVAL.

 The paintings of Julie Cohn have been featured in numerous solo and group exhibits in the United States, including the Akron Museum, Ohio: the Elizabeth S. Fine Museum, San Francisco, California; and Alta Bates Medical Center, Berkeley, California.
 Her artwork is included in many private collections, the Alemeda County Art Commission public collection, and is published in American Art Collector.
 Julie’s artwork and writing entitled, “Athletes of the Spirit: An Exploration of Disability Through Art and Writing” and a more recent body of artwork, “The Color of Black and White: Portraits and Figures”, have been featured in local and national publications.